Sexiest Bachelor in America Pageant

 The Sexiest Bachelor in America Pageant was a male beauty pageant televised on Fox on October 2, 2000.
 It was held in Las Vegas, Nevada.
 It was the only male beauty pageant aired on American television.
 The pageant was only held once.

 At the conclusion of the final competition, Tom Gill, a schoolteacher from Virginia, won the title.

 Caroline Rhea hosted the event.
 The all-female panel of judges included soap star Kristian Alfonso, Miss USA 1997 Brook Lee, and model Roshumba Williams.

-The pageant was also notable in that one of the contestants, Brian Lee Randone (Mr. Nebraska), was later arrested for the murder of his girlfriend, Felicia Tang Lee (a pornstar who performed under the name "Tolly Crystal").
+The pageant was also notable in that one of the contestants, Brian Lee Randone (Mr. Nebraska), was later arrested for the murder of his girlfriend, Felicia Tang Lee (a pornstar who performed under the name "Felicia Tang").